 A la, this guy:

 If that’s what you want, then yes, please skip the post-training carbs.

 Oh what’s that?
 You are trying to IMPROVE your sports performance?
-Well yeah, then you need to learn about this sneaky little bitch of a substance called cortisol that your body likes to produce when it’s under stress.
+Well yeah, then you need to learn about this sneaky substance called cortisol that your body likes to produce when it’s under stress.
 Even though training is good for your body, it still sees it as a stressor and loves to release cortisol at that time.
 Cortisol is a hormone produced by the adrenal cortex (the outer portion of the adrenal gland which is situated on top of the kidneys) in response to physical and emotional stress.
 For athletes, this happens during training which is AWESOME because it stimulates the making of new glucose in the liver (gluconeogenisis) AND the breakdown of glycogen stored in muscle cells (glycogenolysis).
 On top of which, cortisol causes all the sugar that has just been created or released to be free floating in the bloodstream for easy use, due to the way cortisol inhibits insulin from bringing the glucose into the cells.
 Basically, this means that cortisol released during training directly provides you with more energy to train hard!
 Pretty awesome, right?!

 The downside, is that chronically elevated cortisol lowers immune function, limits muscle recovery, decreases bone density, raises blood pressure, and causes you to retain water.
 Not to mention that long-term effects can cause reproductive problems, decreased testosterone, and adrenal fatigue.
 So, we definitely want to minimize cortisol IMMEDIATELY following training.
 How do we so that?
 By eating simple sugars (carbs) immediately following training.
 You also want to replenish glycogen supplies (stored sugar in your muscles) following training so that you can live to fight another day.